aselshall/eds/L/L1/Installing_python.md

 ```code
 & jupyter lab && exit
 ```
-At my machine the content of the target cell looks something like this:
+At my machine the content of the "Target" cell looks something like this:
 ```
 %windir%\System32\cmd.exe "/K" C:\Users\username\AppData\Local\miniconda3\Scripts\activate.bat C:\Users\username\AppData\Local\miniconda3 & jupyter lab && exit
 ```
 For details check this [YouTube video](https://youtu.be/ozTSqhU9Hek?si=cGzNRATmPOPsoLCg).

-## Change Jupyterlab shortcut icon (optional)
+## 4. Change JupyterLab shortcut icon (optional)
 Download this [jupterlab icon](https://github.com/aselshall/git-tutorial-/blob/master/JupyterLab-icon.ico) and save it anywhere you like.
 If you do not like this icon, get any other icon that you like that has the extension `.ico`

-Right click on the shortcut: `Change Icon`: `Browse`: Select the icon from where you saved it.
+Right click on the shortcut: "Change Icon": "Browse": Select the icon from where you saved it.